-Figures presented in precedent sections indicate an erratic behaviour of the system representing the transition zone between the oligotrophic subtropical area and temperate waters northwards.
-In order to illustrate the vertical distribution of biogeochemical properties before and after assimilation in this area, we consider meridional vertical sections of Chl-a crossing the subtropical gyre and temperate waters at 45° W with nutrients (nitrate + ammonium) isolines superimposed (Fig. 7).
+Figures presented in precedent sections indicate an erratic behavior of the system representing the transition zone between the oligotrophic subtropical area and temperate waters northwards.
+In order to illustrate the vertical distribution of biogeochemical properties before and after assimilation in this area, we consider meridional vertical sections of Chl a crossing the subtropical gyre and temperate waters at 45° W with nutrient (nitrate+ammonium) isolines superimposed (Fig. 7).
 The same three dates used before are represented.

-During April (Fig. 7a), high values of Chl-a deepen up to \sim 50 m depth in both experiments.
-However, the oligotrophic region reaches further north after the assimilation due to a deeper nutrient-depleted subsurface layer south of \sim 30° N. The deep Chl-a maximum (DCM) of the subtropical region is placed below 100 m depth in both simulations in agreement with observational studies (Pérez et al., 2006).
-After assimilation, the DCM is disconnected from the subsurface maximum of temperate waters by the vertical slumping of nutrients isolines.
+During April (Fig. 7a, b), high values of Chl a deepen up to $\sim 50$ m depth in both experiments.
+However, the oligotrophic region reaches further north after the assimilation due to a deeper nutrient-depleted subsurface layer south of $\sim 30^{\circ}$ N. The deep Chl a maximum (DCM) of the subtropical region is placed below 100 m depth in both simulations in agreement with observational studies (Pérez et al., 2006).
+After assimilation, the DCM is disconnected from the subsurface maximum of temperate waters by the vertical slumping of nutrient isolines.

-A horizontal strong gradient of nutrient isolines is observed in the DA analysis section of May (Fig. 7b).
-Several patches of high Chl-a values are evident south of $\sim 35^{\circ}$ N, from where the water column setting becomes similar to that displayed by the free run simulation.
+A horizontal strong gradient of nutrient isolines is observed in the DA analysis section of May (Fig. 7d).
+Several patches of high Chl a values are evident south of $\sim 35^{\circ}$ N, from where the water column setting becomes similar to that displayed by the free-run simulation.
 These patches may be caused by the vertical propagation of surface corrections.
-By contrast, the free run simulation shows a more logical distribution of parameters in which high Chl-a waters are related to nutrients' availability.
+By contrast, the free-run simulation shows a more logical distribution of parameters in which high Chl a waters are related to nutrient availability.

-During October (Fig. 7c), differences after assimilation are more noticeable.
-In this period, the vertical distribution of nutrients has a key role controlling phytoplankton growth in the region (e.g., Dutkiewicz et al., 2001), and concentrations of Chl-a are relatively low as the nutricline is deep enough to limit production.
-Since the free run overestimates Chl-a during this period in the region, the assimilation process reduces its concentrations.
-As a consequence, nutrients accumulate in the first
+During October (Fig. 7e, f), differences after assimilation are more noticeable.
+In this period, the vertical distribution of nutrients has a key role in controlling phytoplankton growth in the region (e.g., Dutkiewicz et al., 2001), and concentrations of Chl a are relatively low as the nutricline is deep enough to limit production.
+Since the free run overestimates Chl a during this period in the region, the assimilation process reduces its concentrations.
+As a consequence, nutrients accumulate in the first 100 m of the water column north of $\sim 30^{\circ}$ N after the update and destabilize the equilibrium between the biomass of producers (which decreases) and the availability of nutrients (which increases).
+Since biogeochemical dynamics are highly dependent on this equilibrium, subsequent forecasts lead to a rapid increase in Chl a and to a severe overestimation over time that reduces the extension of the oligotrophic region to the north.

 Figure 7.
-Meridional vertical sections (0-300 m) of Chl-a (mg Chl m-3) at 45° W, 25 to 50° N, for 19th April 2005, 15th May 2005, and 5th October 2005.
-The ensemble median of the free run (left panels) and the assimilated (DA Analysis; right panels) simulations are represented.
-Nitrate+ammonium isolines (mmol N m-3) are included in solid black lines.
+Meridional vertical sections (0-300 m) of Chl a (mg Chl m-3) at 25 to 50° N, 45° W for 19 April, 15 May, and 5 October 2005.
+The ensemble median of the free run (a, c, e) and the assimilated (DA analysis; b, d, f) simulations are represented.
+Nitrate+ammonium isolines (mmol N m-3) are included as solid gray lines.